adriaanzon/vim-textobj-matchit/README.md

 # vim-textobj-matchit [![CircleCI](https://circleci.com/gh/adriaanzon/vim-textobj-matchit.svg?style=svg)](https://circleci.com/gh/adriaanzon/vim-textobj-matchit)

-A Vim plugin that creates text objects from matchit patterns, to be used with:
+A Vim plugin that creates text objects from matchit pairs, to be used with:

 * Ruby (`if…end`, `def…end`)
 * Blade (`@section…@endsection`)
 * Shell (`if…fi`, `for…done`)
 * Vim script (`if…endif`, `for…endfor`)
-* Any other filetype that has matchit definitions like these...
+* Any other filetype that defines similar matchit pairs

 ## :package: Installation